., click here to update your profile before our next event to be entered to win a prize!

 What is the Boo app?

-• The Boo app (formerly Boomoji) is a social network where users create an avatar that they use to chat with others
+• The Boo app (formerly Boomoji) is a social/dating platform with personality-based matching

 What can parents do?